Andrew-Flanagan/epbc-assignment/README.md

 # epbc-assignment

 Takehome technical assignment for EPBC.
+I wrote one parameterized test that tests the requested flow for both a desktop and mobile view.

 ## Requirements